RavSS/HAVK/README.md

 Expect it to do nothing until I decide to release the first major version, as it is still under heavy development.

+### Goals

+This exists so I can experiment with intriguing security concepts such as capabilities and play around with how programs in ring 3 interact with anything in ring 0, with the main goal being how much I can harden and lockdown the entire operating system itself for fun.

+I am more interested in any unique ideas you may have to do with operating system security as opposed to code contributions; however, issues and pull requests are very welcome, especially bug fixes.

-The end goal is to get a text-based web browser working at the very least.
+The end goal is to get a text-based web browser working at the very least, so one could consider this a nearly featureless but usable OS.
+There are no goals to port this to other platforms/architectures at this stage.

 ### Software requirements
 There are a few mandatory software requirements: